April 6, 2016

 This event is free to the public

-Thank you to our sponsors: Augsburg College, American Indian Studies Department, Institute for Global Studies, University of Minnesota, Augsburg’s Marginalized Voices in Film and Media,
+Thank you to our sponsors: Augsburg College, American Indian, First Nations, and Indigenous Studies Department, Institute for Global Studies, University of Minnesota, Augsburg’s Marginalized Voices in Film and Media,

 For parking permits contact M. Elise Marubbio at firstname.lastname@example.org.
 Permits are limited in number.
 For parking directions visit: http://www.augsburg.edu/about/map/.
 You will be parking in Lot L off of 35th between Riverside and Butler Pl.
 You will need a parking permit.